Particular/docs.particular.net/tutorials/monitoring-demo/index.md

 ## System requirements

-In order to run the demo your system needs to meet the following requirements:
+In order to run the demo, your system needs to meet the following requirements:

 - Windows 10 or higher
 - .NET Framework 4.7.2 and higher